go-delve/delve/Documentation/usage/dlv_exec.md

 ### Options

 ```
       --continue     Continue the debugged process on start.
+      --tty string   TTY to use for the target program
 ```

 ### Options inherited from parent commands